 Is it easy to ship goods and household contents to Chile?

-While it is easy to ship goods worldwide, some expats have complained that shipping to Chile is a long and tedious procedure and goods sometimes don’t arrive intact or at all.
+While it is easy to ship goods worldwide, some expats have complained that shipping to Chile is a long and tedious procedure, and goods sometimes don’t arrive intact or at all.
 While this has been the experience of a lot of people, there are hopeful stories too.
-Usually, it is best to hire a reputable company that will offer some sort of insurance on the goods you are shipping.
-It is also useful to ask people at your company or on expat forums for recommendations of companies that others have found trustworthy.
+Usually, it is best to look into relocation companies that offer a full suite of services and hire a reputable shipping company that covers insurance on your goods.
+It's also useful to ask future coworkers for recommendations of shipping companies.

 Is Santiago safe?

 Santiago is one of the safest cities in Latin America and it does not share the reputation for crime that some countries and cities in the region have.
 This is not to say it is completely crime-free.
 Pickpocketing is an issue in popular tourist areas and some violent muggings have been reported.
 The city has also seen protests in response to a rise in the cost of public transport.
 Like anywhere else, it's not recommended to carry large amounts of cash, walk around alone at night or leave valuables in the car.